Resources/Guides/Compliance

 3. Fix the tag gating: Use the root cause list above.
 Most fixes involve reconfiguring the CMP or adding consent conditions to GTM triggers.
 Deploy the fix.

 4. Verify: Open the site in a private window.
 Use the CMP to deny consent.
-Check the TagDrishti Live Feed — no blocked tags should fire.
+Check the TagDrishti Live Feed.
+No blocked tags should fire.
 Grant consent.
 Confirm tags now fire correctly.

 5. Document: Record the violation window (start time to fix time), the number of affected sessions, the tag involved, and the fix applied.
 This documentation is critical if a regulator asks about your compliance practices.